analogjs/analog/apps/docs-app/docs/experimental/sfc/index.md

 const namedInput = input();
 ```

-This will add an input with the name of `namedInput` that can be used in the template like so:
+This adds an input with the name of `namedInput` that can be used in the template like so:

 ```html
 <template>